Rakeshmonkee/DMA/VGK-ACE FW Creation/readme.md

 # Creation of VGK Firmware

-#### Before I start this off, I want to thank my friend Movinggun for initially showing me this method/technique on how to bypass VGK
+#### Before I start this off, I want to thank my friend Movinggun for initially showing me this method/technique on how to bypass VGK 💖.
+Was gonna release this earlier but wanted a go from him.

 This section will be quick and easy as there aren't many things to change